CristianBuca/The-Aunans/README.md

 *User stories solved by this feature:*

-User stories **5, 6, 9, 11, 14** are satisfied by the information presented in this section and the **Join US!** button present at the bottom of the page.
+User stories **5, 6, 9, 10, 14** are satisfied by the information presented in this section.

 ### **Guild info**